Online Help

 Overview

-When you start Quartet you’ll see the Home screen with an A-Z listing of all 150 jazz standards that are included in the app.
+When you start Quartet you’ll see the Home screen with an A-Z listing of all the jazz standards that are included in that volume of the app.

 Tapping on any song art will take you to the main Chords screen for that song.